kiranm7753/Rag/README.md

 > ✅ Live & deployed on AWS EC2 with Docker
 > Access the app at: **[ragchatbot.ai](http://3.85.62.17:5000/)**

+> Note: The registration system is for demonstration purposes only.
+To simulate basic validation, it accepts emails ending with @example.com.

 # 🧠 PDF RAG Chatbot
 _Built with Flask + AWS + Docker + OpenAI API